-There‘s a mention of the “War of 1861,” so we know that it was printed after what became better known as the Civil War.
-In 1892 Cincinnati Type Foundry was merged into American Type Founders.
+There‘s a mention of the “War of 1861,” so we know that it was printed after the Civil War and before 1892, when the Cincinnati Type Foundry was merged into American Type Founders.
 View a larger scan of the entire flyer.

 Q: What’s the difference between a giclée and an inkjet?